tahv/pyforce/README.md

 """
 ```

-The goal of Pyforce is not to be exhaustive.
-It focuses on the most common `p4` commands,
+Pyforce has functions for the most common `p4` commands
-but can execute more complexe commands by using `pyforce.p4`.
+but can execute more complexe commands with `pyforce.p4`.

-For example, Pyforce does not have a function to create a new client workspace,
+For example, pyforce doesn't have a function to create a new client workspace,
-but it is possible to create one with `pyforce.p4`.
+here is how to create one using `pyforce.p4`.

 ```python
 import pyforce